 - Transplantation: In some cases, a lung or heart-lung transplant might be an option, especially for younger people who have idiopathic pulmonary arterial hypertension.

 If you need surgical help pulmonary hypertension, we’re here for you.
-Call (212) 305-3408 or request an appointment online to get started today.
+Call (212) 305-3408 for existing patients, (212) 304-7535 for new patients, or request an appointment online to get started today.
 Our surgeons also work closely with pediatric and adult pulmonologists and cardiologists as part of one of the largest Pulmonary Hypertension Comprehensive Care Centers in the country.
 Columbia’s Pulmonary Hypertension Comprehensive Care Center can be reached at (212) 305-4436.